serokell/blog-posts/Alex and Happy Part 2/article.md

   -- And others...
 ```

-Likewise, the non-terminals will correspond to the internal nodes of the abstract syntax tree.
+Likewise, non-terminals will correspond to the internal nodes of the abstract syntax tree.
 `EBinOp`, `ENeg`, and `EApp` are examples of nodes parsed from non-terminals.

 Finally, this is how production rules look like in Happy: